 When you start a practice session, it’s good to do warm up exercises with a song you already know or some finger exercises.
 But once you begin to practice a song you’re learning, focus on the most difficult bits and practice them over and over until they get easier.
 It’s more productive to do this early in your practice session rather than later when you might be getting tired or impatient.
 Skoove helps you with this as you can repeat a lesson as much as you want before moving on.
 Try it with this hit song by the Beatles:

 Don’t always start at the beginning of a song

 We tend to sit down at the piano, open our music and start from the beginning.
 But, like the advice about tackling the hard bits first, sometimes it’s best to start half way through a song or even toward the end.
 This is because if we always start from the beginning, the beginning gets better and better and the middle and end nearly always lag behind in fluency.
 So get into the habit of starting in the middle or starting near the ending and when you have done them a few times, then go to the beginning and enjoy playing the song all the way through.

 Playing the piano does require commitment and the more time you commit, the faster you’ll learn to play the piano.
 It’s best to have a set time of day when you spend a certain length of time focused on practicing the piano.
 You can keep a practice log, set an alarm on your phone to remind you to practice each day.
 Keeping a list of goals – songs you want to be able to play by a certain date – is a great way to stay on track and achieve your goals.

-💡 Get into the habit of using a metronome for one minute each practice session.
+💡Get into the habit of practicing piano with a metronome for one minute each session.
 A metronome helps you to control the evenness of your playing as well as your tempo (speed).
 If you get a metronome app, you can choose a drum track to play along to instead of a click which makes it more fun.

 It might get difficult at times…